-We are a non-Profit organization which means we can’t help you if you can’t help us to help you and so many bunnies just looking for love.
+We are a non-profit organization, which means we can’t help you if you can’t help us to help you and so many bunnies just looking for love.

 Rehoming